-On August 22, 2013, we received a notice from The Nasdaq Stock Market that for the previous 30 consecutive business days, we were not in compliance with a Nasdaq rule for continued listing that requires a listed company's common stock to maintain a minimum bid price of \$1.00 per share.
-We were granted an automatic 180 grace period by Nasdaq in which to regain compliance.
-On February 19, 2014, we were notified by Nasdaq that the Company was eligible for an additional 180 day grace period and has until August 18, 2014 to regain compliance with Nasdasq's minimum bid price requirement.
-If our common stock were to be de-listed from Nasdaq, selling our common stock could be more difficult because smaller quantities of shares would likely be bought and sold, transactions could be delayed, and security analysts' coverage of us may be reduced.
+Currently, our common stock trades on the NASDAQ Capital Market.
+Previously, we received notifications from the NASDAQ informing us of certain listing deficiencies related to the minimum bid price listing requirements.
+Although we have since cured these deficiencies, it is possible that we could fall out of compliance again in the future.
+If we fail to maintain compliance with any NASDAQ listing requirements, we could be delisted.
+If that were to occur, selling our common stock could be more difficult because smaller quantities of shares would likely be bought and sold, transactions could be delayed, and security analysts' coverage of us may be reduced.
 Furthermore, while we believe that our common stock would trade on the OTC Bulletin Board, we would lose various advantages attendant to listing on a national securities exchange, including but not limited to, eligibility to register the sale or resale of our shares on Form S-3 and the automatic exemption from registration under state securities laws for exchange listed securities, which could have a negative effect on our ability to raise funds.